scorpiusjs/scorpius/README.md

 Speed optimization and accuracy is at the core structure of Scorpius.

+Scorpius is originally a fork of the awesome [Orionjs](https://github.com/orionjs/orion) project.
+As Scorpius evolves it aims to stay inline with the latest features of Meteor.

 #### Contributing
 If you would like to contribute to `Scorpius` by requesting features, submitting issues, or building community extensions visit the [issues](https://github.com/scorpiusjs/scorpius/issues) section of this project.